-Below are the MBA major courses required for the Master of Business Administration Degree.
+Below is the major MBA courses list required for the Master of Business Administration degree:

 A discussion of individual and group behavior in organizations, focusing on human problems of adjustment, communication and performance.
 Topics include staffing and motivation, interpersonal relations, conflict resolution, group and team behavior and the integrative role of management in organizations.

 This course emphasizes the use of accounting data for planning and control decision-making in an uncertain environment.
 Covers concepts of cost analysis, capital markets & structure, return on investment, operations and capital budgeting.

 Practical applications of micro and macroeconomic theory will be used to support sound business decisions.
 Topics include monetary & banking systems, economic business cycles, impact of inflation and interest rate changes, government policy, determining consumer behavior, product prices, market structures, minimizing organizational costs and maximizing profits.